 Bid goodbye to Bhutan and return to Kathmandu.
 The flight is a memorable filled with enticing views of Himalayan peaks.
 Once you arrive in Kathmandu you will be driven to Bhaktapur, one of the valley’s three medieval cities.
 Visit the old city, one of the best preserved UNESCO World Heritage Site in the city.

 The Bhaktapur Durbar Square is divided into three squares- Durbar Square, Taumadhi Square and Dattareya Square.
 Temples and palaces, which are the finest specimen of traditional Nepalese architecture, adorn these squares.
 The nine-tiered pagoda roofed Nyatapole Temple, Palace of 55 Windows, Golden Gate, Pujari Math, Bhairavnath Temple are some of the historic and artistic gems that decorate the Bhaktapur Durbar Square.

 You can take a leisurely walk with your guide around the old city and watch the local potters at the Pottery Square going about their work – moulding terracotta pots and figurines, drying out their wares in the open courtyard or firing up their kiln.
 Visiting the square will take you to another time and place.

 Later you will be escorted to your hotel.
-Check in and take a well-deserved rest.
+Check-in and take a well-deserved rest.
 In the evening celebrate the completion of your memorable trip with a farewell dinner with one of our representative.
-Overnight in Bhaktapur.